balderdashy/waterline/ARCHITECTURE.md

     // • `true` - if this is a singular ("model") association
     // • a subcriteria - if this is a plural ("collection") association a fully-normalized, stage 2 Waterline criteria
     // • `false` - special case, only for when this is a plural ("collection") association: when the provided subcriteria would actually be a no-op that will always end up as `[]`
-    //
-    // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-    // > Side note about what to expect under the relevant key in record(s) when you populate vs. don't populate:
-    // > • When populating a singular association, you'll always get either a dictionary (a child record) or `null` (if no child record matches the fk; e.g. if the fk was old, or if it was `null`)
-    // > • When populating a plural association, you'll always get an array of dictionaries (child records).
-Of course, it might be empty.
-    // > • When NOT populating a singular association, you'll get whatever is stored in the database (there is no guarantee it will be correct-- if you fiddle with your database directly at the physical layer, you could mess it up).
-Note that we ALWAYS guarantee that the key will be present though, so long as it's not being explicitly excluded by `omit` or `select`.  i.e. even if the database says it's not there, the key will exist as `null`.
-    // > • When NOT populating a plural association, you'll never get the key.
-It won't exist on the resulting record(s).
-    // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

     friends: {
       select: [ '*' ],